Multi-state quantum simulations via model-space quantum imaginary time evolution: Results

-Here, we assess the performance of MSQITE and MS-QLanczos, using molecular systems.
+Here, we assess the performance of MSQITE and MS-QLanczos, using molecular systems without the impact of noise.
 For this reason, we use the unitary coupled-cluster generalized singles and doubles (UCCGSD) ansatz\cite{Barkoutsos18,Lee19}, which was found to be suitable for $\hat A$ in simulating molecules\cite{Tsuchimochi22B}.
+Since the UCCGSD ansatz has the same number of parameters as the given Hamiltonian, the gate complexity for each time step in UCCGSD-based (MS)QITE scales similarly to the real time evolution.
+Therefore, the cost of UCCGSD-based MSQITE is expected to be comparable to algorithms that exploit real time evolution\cite{Stair20, Klymko22}.

 We first consider the BeH$_2$ molecule at equilibrium (R$_{\rm e} = 1.334$ {\AA}).
 As the initial model space for MSQITE, we choose the following three configurations: the HF configuration, and the configurations where two electrons are promoted from the highest occupied orbital to $\pi$ orbitals, as listed in Fig.~\ref{fig:BeH2}.
 In the same figure, the performances of various methods for the ground and excited states are depicted.
 Because the ground state of the system is only weakly correlated, QITE and especially QLanczos quickly converge.
 Also shown in the figure is the results of FSQITE (using the exact target energy $E_{2A_g} = 15.2261$ Hartree) and its extension to QLanczos (FS-QLanczos).
 Although FSQITE and FS-QLanczos eventually converge to the exact states, their evolutions are rather slow.
 Moreover, it cannot determine the ground state because it is far from the target state.